 The Neuro-Developmental Vision Evaluation (NDVE) is much more in-depth than a regular eye exam.
 It takes approximately 1 to 2 hours and is given by our vision specialist & therapist on a one-to-one basis with the patient.
-The purpose of this testing is to determine how the visual system processes information, how vision integrates with the other sense modalities, and to determine whether vision is supporting or interfering with performance to full potential.
+The purpose of this testing is to determine how the visual system processes information, how vision integrates with the other sense modalities, and to determine whether the vision is supporting or interfering with performance to its full potential.
 Parents are asked to wait in the reception area during this testing.
-At the completion of this testing, scores will be tabulated and then presented at a consultation (scheduled at a different time) with our Behavioral and Developmental Optometrist, the patient and/or the parents.
+At the completion of this testing, scores will be tabulated and then presented at a consultation (scheduled at a different time) with our Behavioral and Developmental Optometrist, the patient, and/or the parents.
 Treatment options will be discussed.

 Occasionally the evaluation may take more time to complete due to the depth of the problem.
 If that occurs our vision specialist will explain everything to you at that time.